lubiana/no-framework-tutorial/15-adding-content.md

-We could now use the ParsedownRender class directly in our actions by typehinting the classname as an argument to the constructor or a method, but as we always want to rely on an interface instead of an implementation we need to define the the ParsedownRenderer as the correct implementation for the MarkdownRenderer interface in the dependencies file:
+We could now use the ParsedownRender class directly in our actions by typehinting the classname as an argument to the constructor or a method, but as we always want to rely on an interface instead of an implementation we need to define the ParsedownRenderer as the correct implementation for the MarkdownRenderer interface in the dependencies file:

 ```php
 ...